South America: Sport

 A wide range of sports are played in the continent of South America, with football being the most popular overall, while baseball is the most popular in Venezuela.

-Other sports include basketball, cycling, polo, volleyball, futsal, motorsports, rugby (mostly in Argentina and Uruguay), handball, tennis, golf, field hockey, boxing, and cricket.

-South America hosted its first Olympic Games in Rio de Janeiro, Brazil, in 2016, and has hosted the Youth Olympic Games in Buenos Aires, Argentina, in 2018.
+Other sports include basketball, cycling, polo, volleyball, futsal, motorsports, rugby (mostly in Argentina and Uruguay), handball, tennis, golf, field hockey, boxing, and cricket.South America hosted its first Olympic Games in Rio de Janeiro, Brazil, in 2016, and has hosted the Youth Olympic Games in Buenos Aires, Argentina, in 2018.
+A multi-sport event, the South American Games, are held every four years.
+The first edition was held in La Paz in 1978 and the most recent took place in Santiago in 2014.

-South America shares with Europe supremacy over the sport of football as all winners in FIFA World Cup history and all winning teams in the FIFA Club World Cup have come from these two continents.
-Brazil holds the record for most times winning the FIFA World Cup with five titles.
-Argentina has three titles and Uruguay two.
-So far five South American nations have hosted the tournament including the first edition in Uruguay (1930).
-Two were from Brazil (1950, 2014), Chile (1962), and Argentina (1978).
+South America shares, with Europe, supremacy over football: all winners in the FIFA World Cup and FIFA Club World Cup have come from these two continents.
+Brazil has won the FIFA World Cup a record five times; Argentina three times, Uruguay twice.
+Five South American nations have hosted the tournament including the first edition in Uruguay (1930).
+Two were in Brazil (1950, 2014), Chile (1962), and Argentina (1978).
 South America is home to the longest-running international football tournament, the Copa América, which has been contested since 1916.
-Argentina and Uruguay have won the Copa América 15 times each, the most among all countries.
+Argentina has won the Copa América 16 times, the most among all countries.

-Also, in South America, a multi-sport event, the South American Games, are held every four years.
-The first edition was held in La Paz in 1978 and the most recent took place in Santiago in 2014.

 South American Cricket Championship is an international one-day cricket tournament played since 1995 featuring national teams from South America and certain other invited sides including teams from North America, currently played annually but until 2013 was usually played every two seasons.